comfysage/tether.nvim/README.md

-# tether.nvim

-Track and reattach Neovim sessions
+# tether.nvim - track and reattach neovim sessions

 tether.nvim makes Neovim’s remote UI feature easy to use by treating servers as persistent tethers you can reattach to later. it tracks open servers, lists